May Miller: Career

 Miller began writing poetry at an early age, buying a pair of earrings with her first earnings.
 While attending Dunbar High School Miller studied under the writers Mary P. Burrill and Angelina Weld Grimke.
 She began attending Howard University at the age of 16 in 1916.
 While attending college, Miller developed an interest in promoting and performing plays written by African-American writers.
 She graduated in 1920, and later won an award for her play Within the Shadows.

+While in college, May was a part of the Alpha Phi Literary Society and Alpha Kappa Alpha.

 May Miller's entry into the cultural scene of the Harlem Renaissance began with the publishing of her play The Bog Guide in 1925.
 Her work claimed third place in the play category for Opportunity magazine's Literary Prize Contest in 1925.
 Miller sought through her writing to portray black people with a level of respect and dignity that had been absent in drama.
 Inspired by the work of the Chicago Imagists and Archibald Macleish, Miller turned her writing towards poetry in the 1940s.

+Miller encouraged the writer, Zora Neale Hurston to attend Howard University, instead of Morgan University.

 Miller did graduate work in poetry and drama at The American University and Columbia University, followed by twenty years teaching English and speech at Frederick Douglass High School, in Baltimore, Maryland.
 She was motivated to tell the stories of black history and black heroes to the children in her classroom, and wrote a great deal herself for that purpose.
 Miller also lectured at Monmouth College, University of Wisconsin–Milwaukee, and Phillips Exeter Academy.
 Her plays included historical dramas about Sojourner Truth and Harriet Tubman; she also wrote plays in the feminist, folk, and genteel genres.

 In the 1970s, she publicly read her poetry at several high-profile celebrations, including the inauguration of President Jimmy Carter in 1977.